PlaidWeb/publ-site/content/manual/formats/Entry file format.md

     Auth: !*
     ```

     will only be visible to anyone who is *not* logged in.
-These rules can also stack; for example:
+These rules can also
+    stack; for example:

     ```publ
     Auth: * !enemies mailto:bob@example.com
     ```

-    will be visible to anyone who's logged in except for members of the `enemies` group, but `mailto:bob@example.com` will be allowed even if they are in `enemies`.
-This is one way that you can make an entry which is open to everyone *except* people who have been blocked, for example.
+    will be visible to anyone who's logged in except for members of the
+    `enemies` group, but `mailto:bob@example.com` will be allowed even if they
+    are in `enemies`.
+This is one way that you can make an entry which is open
+    to everyone *except* people who have been blocked, for example.

-    Note that identities won't necessarily be an email address; they are only listed as such here for illustrative purposes.
-For example, a Mastodon user will appear as e.g. `https://queer.party/@fluffy`.
+    Note that identities won't necessarily be an email address; they are only
+    listed as such here for illustrative purposes.
+For example, a Mastodon user
+    will appear as e.g. `https://queer.party/@fluffy`.
+See the [user
+    configuration file](1341) and [admin guide](732) for more information.

 * <span id="attach">**`Attach`**: Another entry to "attach" to this one, useful for defining arbitrary content sections or the like.
 This can be by file path or by entry ID.